False accusations or heated arguments can quickly escalate into a domestic violence charge in San Antonio.

 Taking informed action is the first step toward a dismissal.

-While success isn’t guaranteed, proactive strategies and the help of an experienced San Antonio domestic violence lawyer can significantly improve your chances of dismissal or a favorable outcome.
+While success isn’t guaranteed, proactive strategies and the help of an experienced San Antonio domestic violence lawyer can significantly improve your chances of getting your charges dismissed or dropped.

-To speak with an experienced criminal lawyer, please contact us today.
+To speak with an experienced criminal lawyer, please contact us today by calling us at 726-223-6041.

 Can Family Violence Charges Be Dropped in Texas?